Honors at Columbia

 Honors Research Award

 The Honors Research Award is presented to students who conduct outstanding research and writing in an Honors course.
-It is sponsored by the Office of the Dean in the School of Liberal Arts and Sciences, in collaboration with the college’s Library.
-The first place prize is $250, and the second place winner receives $100.
+It is sponsored by the Office of the Dean in the School of Liberal Arts and Sciences, in collaboration with the college's Library.
+Two awards of $250 are available.
 The submission deadline is typically in early to mid-May.
 You can find more information here.